HCDigitalScholarship/intervals/sections/11_Pandas.md

 Note that `iloc` method allows selection of either rows or columns (or both).

 Note that the information about the columns to select appears to the right of the comma.
 In this case the `:` to the left of the column means that *all rows* are returned.
 But these could be specified, too, as shown above.

-Perhaps in turn it might be necessary to rename some or all of the columns.
-This could be done by passing a Python 'dictionary' in which the old and new voice (column) names are given as `key : value` pairs inside curved braces, separated by commas: `{old_col_1_name : new_col_1_name, old_col_2_name : new_col_2_name }`.
-It is only necessary to provide dictionaries for the columns to be renamed; the others can be left out.
-For instance:

-    mel.rename(columns = {'Superius':'Soprano', 'Contratenor':'Alto'})

 Pandas provides several other ways to rename, select or reorganize columns.
 See the cheat sheet above.